vertec-io/pl3xus/docs-site/content/docs/core/architecture/index.md

 ---
 # Architecture

-This section covers the architecture and design of the bevy_eventwork ecosystem.
+This section covers the architecture and design of the pl3xus ecosystem.

 ## Contents